 Because of this riders and horses were hauled to Wednesday’s campsite, skipping Tuesday’s campsite altogether, which was a huge logistical undertaking.

-Extreme conditions prevented them for undertaking that portion of the trail because of safety concerns.
+Extreme conditions prevented them from undertaking that portion of the trail because of safety concerns.

 Images below © Kristen Reiter, courtesy of the Appaloosa Horse Club, from the 52nd annual Chief Joseph Ride.